augcog/OpenARK/documentation/Ubuntu-18-build-instructions.md

 4. `make -j4 && sudo make install`

 ### Installing Okvis+
-Okvis+ uses the Eigen Library, `add_definitions(-DEIGEN_DONT_ALIGN=1)` in CMakeLists.txt if necessary.

-1. `git clone https://github.com/joemenke/okvis && cd okvis`
+1. `git clone https://github.com/adamchang2000/okvis && cd okvis`
 Note that this is a modified version of Okvis.
+This already has the Eigen changes applied.
 2. Build with CMake and install
 3. Verify Okvis+ by running the demo application
 You will find a demo application in okvis_apps.
 It can process datasets in the ASL/ETH format. https://github.com/ceres-solver/ceres-solver/releases/tag/1.14.0 In order to run a minimal working example, follow the steps below:

-1. Download a dataset of your choice from http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets.
+4. Download a dataset of your choice from http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets.
 Assuming you downloaded MH_01_easy/.
 You will find a corresponding calibration / estimator configuration in the config folder.

-2. Run the app as
+5. Run the app as
  `./okvis_app_synchronous path/to/okvis/config/config_fpga_p2_euroc.yaml path/to/mav0/`

 ### Installing librealsense2